fstagni/DIRACDocs/source/DeveloperGuide/DevelopmentEnvironment/DeveloperInstallation/index.rst

     if you can't install MySQL-python...

     9.2.
 The second possibility is to use the same script that is used for the server installations.
-This is needed if you don't have python 2.6 or 2.7 available for your system or you just want to get the DIRAC External binaries for you platform::
+This is needed if you don't have python 2.7 available for your system or you just want to get the DIRAC External binaries for you platform::

-          scripts/dirac-install -X -t server -i 26
+          scripts/dirac-install -X -t server -i 27

     This may take a while if there aren't externals available for your platform and they have to be compiled.
 In any case, we suggest to try